The Children's Storefront (film)

 The Children's Storefront is a 1988 American short documentary film about The Children's Storefront, an independent tuition-free school in Harlem set up in 1966 to help underprivileged children get a better education.
 Directed by Karen Goodman, it was nominated for an Academy Award for Best Documentary Short.

+The film was produced with donated services and unused film stock ends Goodman procured from production companies.
+It was broadcast in May 1988 on American Playhouse.